kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 The claim is that community size is frequently overused as a quality proxy.

-## The Community Myth Persists Because It Is Easy to Measure
+## The Community Myth Persists Because It Is Easy to Measure { #community-myth-persists }

 GitHub stars are visible.